Neilus03/Learn2Earn_RL/BreakOut/BreakOut_sb3_A2C/README.md

 - stable-baselines3
 - gymnasium (formerly known as `gym`)
-- wandb (for logging and tracking experiments)
+- wandb (for logging and tracking experiments) By default the flag is set to false, if you want to use it add your user.
 - numpy

 You can install these packages using `pip`: